• Current alerts (2) Click to view

 With the exception of the high-rise unit developments, the majority of residential development does not exceed 2 storeys.

-Glendalough contains little public open space but the suburb is located adjacent to the significant regional recreational reserves of Lake Monger and Herdsman Lake.
+Glendalough contains 3ha of public open space with two local open spaces.
+Glendalough is located adjacent to the significant regional recreational reserves of Lake Monger and Herdsman Lake.

 There is a small shopping centre on the corner of Powis Street and Harborne Street, which provides for local needs.